zhkl0228/unidbg/README.md

 # unidbg

-Allows you to emulate an Android ARM32 and/or ARM64 native library, and an experimental  iOS ARM32 emulation.<br>
+Allows you to emulate an Android native library, and an experimental iOS emulation.<br>

-This is an educational project to learn more about the ELF file format and ARM assembly.<br>
+This is an educational project to learn more about the ELF/MachO file format and ARM assembly.<br>

 Use it at your own risk !